-Continue along this narrow foot trail

-In search of the treasure, do not avail.

-On your left a vernal pool you will see

-Towards the end of the pool, to your right, a dead cedar tree.
+Continue along this narrow foot trail In search of the treasure, do not avail.
+On your left a vernal pool you will see Towards the end of the pool, to your right, a dead cedar tree.

 Tucked into the woods is a relic from the past The aged, rusty metal, no longer moving fast.
-Look closely, for it is lying on the ground There the treasure box is yours to be found!
+Look closely, five feet above the ground In a nesting box the treasure is yours to be found!